-Proposed section 15S - Minister to table report before Parliament
+Proposed section 15T - Minister to table report before Parliament

-Proposed subsection 15S(1) requires the Minister to lay a report about applications for controlled operations in the year to 30 June, before each House of Parliament.
-The report must be laid before each House by the first sitting after 1 October of that year.
+Proposed subsection 15T(1) requires the Minister to lay a report about controlled operations before each House of Parliament.
+The report must be laid before each House by the first sitting day after 1 October in each year.
+The report must include the information required by proposed subsection 15T(2).

-Proposed subsection 15S(2) requires the report to include the date on which each application for a controlled operation was made during the year, the decision taken, and the reasons for that decision.
-The reporting requirement is subject to provisos in subsections 15S(2) and (3).
+Proposed subsection 15T(2) requires the report to include (but is not limited to) the date on which each application for a controlled operation was made during the year, the decision taken, and the reasons for that decision.
+The report must also include the information given to the Minister in post-operation reports under proposed section 15S.

-Subsection 15S(2) prohibits the report from mentioning anything about a named person that has not already been published.
+The reporting requirement is subject to provisos in subsections 15T(3) and (4).
+Proposed subsection 15T(3) prohibits the report from mentioning anything about a named person that has not already been published.

-Subsection 15S(3) requires the Minister, based on the advice of the Australian Federal Police Commissioner or National Crime Authority Chairperson, to exclude from the report information that may endanger the safety of a person or prejudice an investigation.
+Subsection 15T(4) requires the Minister, based on the advice of the Australian Federal Police Commissioner or National Crime Authority Chairperson, to exclude from the report information that may endanger the safety of a person or prejudice an investigation.
 The information must then be included in the first report after these risks no longer exist.